ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-04-16-propagating-cloud-based-application-development.md

 #### Cost savings

 Most of the cost savings come from reduced infrastructure maintenance costs.
 However, Paul Krill of [InfoWorld](http://www.infoworld.com/article/2613117/application-development/cloud-app-dev-saves-developers-1-hour-of-every-8.html) cites the biannual Evans Data Cloud Development Survey, which found that cloud platforms decrease development time by 11.6 percent.
-With the time and cost savings, you’ll be able to stretch your IT staff and budget further.
+With the time and cost savings, you'll be able to stretch your IT staff and budget further.

 #### Popularity and demand